Food & Drink

 There are a few Armenian specialty soups that you ought to try if you get the chance.
 The incredibly delicious soup is a Spas, a creamy, tart, filling soup, served warm in the winter and chilled during summer months (made from yogurt, hulled grains, greens and herbs).

-Other soups include Russian Borsch (beet root soup with meat and vegetables, served with fresh sour cream), and the Kufta soup (a soup made with large balls of strained boiled meat and greens).
+Other soups include Kololak, a delicious soup made from meatballs, simmered in a beef broth with fresh herbs, and the Kufta soup (a soup made with large balls of strained boiled meat and greens).

 Meat dishes are divided between lamb, pork and beef.
 The most popular dish is a savory Khorovats, which is a barbecued or grilled meat (usually pork) that has been marinated.
 Khorovats also includes grilled eggplant, tomatoes, whole onions, green, red bell peppers and hot peppers.